mesonbuild/meson/docs/markdown/Reference-manual.md

   in this case the subproject must use `meson.override_dependency('dependency_name', subproj_dep)` to specify the dependency object used in the superproject.
+  If the value is an empty list, it has the same effect as `allow_fallback: false`.
 - `language` *(since 0.42.0)*: defines what language-specific dependency to find if it's available for multiple languages.
 - `method`: defines the way the dependency is detected, the default is